 This section provides medical testing requirements for NASA Suborbital Research Specialists (NSRS).
-NSRS are defined as an individual who is employed by NASA or contracted by NASA to conduct research, technology testing, training, or other activities onboard a suborbital vehicle.
-This excludes those individuals who are the commercially employed crew of the suborbital vehicle.
+NSRS are defined as an individual who is employed by NASA or contracted by NASA to conduct research, technology testing, training, or other activities onboard a sub-orbital vehicle.
+This excludes those individuals who are commercially employed crewmembers of the suborbital vehicle.